There is great speculation and many theories as to the cause of endometriosis, but as yet no-one really knows why the disease develops.

-This then goes into the water treatment systems and in turn is then re-distributed back the domestic water system.
-This includes drinking water, and even though it is purified, there will still be trace elements of oestrogen that are unfiltered.
+This then goes into the water treatment systems and in turn is then re-distributed back into the domestic water system.
+This includes drinking water, and even though it is purified, there will still be trace amounts of oestrogen that are unfiltered.

 It is not possible to remove all chemicals and toxins during the purification process.
 This excess of oestrogen in the environment is thought to encourage the development of endometriosis.

-This basically means cells changing from their normal cell structure into an abnormal cell structure according to their environment ans external influences.
+This basically means cells changing from their normal cell structure into an abnormal cell structure according to their environment and external influences.